 was not to Abraham or to his seed [offspring] through the [no definite article in Greek] law,

 Note that there is no definite article “the” in the phrase “through the law.”
 Literally, it should read “through law.”
 Thus, Paul was dealing with more than the Mosaic Law here; he was dealing with the principle of God’s law in the broadest sense—any standard that He might have.
 Salvation is not through the “law of God.”
 There was no law in God’s arrangement for the salvation of Abraham’s soul; God saved him solely by faith.

-Note that God’s promise was to Abraham’s offspring as well as to Abraham himself.
-The promise of Genesis 15:6, that Abraham would be justified by faith, applies to anyone to accepts the principle of justification by faith.
+Note also that God’s promise was to Abraham’s offspring as well as to Abraham himself.
+The promise of Genesis 15:6, that Abraham would be justified by faith, applies to anyone who accepts the principle of justification by faith.

 but [strong contrast] through the righteousness of faith.

 Once again, Paul argued that imputed righteousness comes by “faith.”
 There is no righteous quality in faith itself, but faith is essentially trust in God’s promises.
 God never accepts any righteousness other than the “righteousness of faith.”

 The Greek word for “but” shows strong contrast.
 There is a strong contrast between being right before God by faith and by works of the law.